 It is also occasionally useful to have a program depend on some other target that is not actually part of that program.
-This can be done using the prog_DEPENDENCIES variable.
-Each program depends on the contents of such a variable, but no further interpretation is done.
+This can be done using either the prog_DEPENDENCIES or the EXTRA_prog_DEPENDENCIES variable.
+Each program depends on the contents both variables, but no further interpretation is done.

 Since these dependencies are associated to the link rule used to create the programs they should normally list files used by the link command.
 That is .\$(OBJEXT), .a, or .la files.
-In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in_DEPENDENCIES is wrong.
-If some source file needs to be built before all the components of a program are built, consider using the BUILT_SOURCES variable instead (see Section 9.4 [Sources], page 84).
+In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in DEPENDENCIES is wrong.
+If some source file needs to be built before all the components of a program are built, consider using the BUILT_SOURCES variable instead (see Section 9.4 [Sources], page 85).